 Mr. Servinsky has extensive experience in web survey administration and other survey-related technologies.
 In addition to his technology work, Mr. Servinsky works on a variety of other research activities, including conducting data analysis, keeping up with survey methodology trends, serving as a lead report editor, and hiring and supervising the Center's transcription and telephone interviewing teams.
 He is also a member of the American Statistical Association.

 In addition to research, Mr. Servinsky is passionate about music and non-profit work.
 He sings with the Harrisburg Singers, where he is also a section leader and on the Board of Directors.
 He has performed extensively throughout the Harrisburg area, including with the Harrisburg Symphony, the York Symphony, and Theatre Harrisburg, where he has appeared in numerous productions.

-Research Assistants at the Center for Survey Research conduct telephone interviewing using a computer-assisted telephone interviewing (CATI) system, conduct on-site data collection, and assist with mail and online survey responsibilities.
-All research assistants have completed an online human subjects training administered through Penn State University’s Office for Research Protections.
+Research Assistants at the Center for Survey Research conduct on-site data collection and assist with focus groups and surveys.
+All research assistants have completed online human subjects training administered through Penn State University’s Office for Research Protections.

 Center for Survey Research | 777 West Harrisburg Pike | Middletown, PA 17057-4898 | Phone: 717.948.6429

 Privacy and Legal Statements | Copyright © 2019 The Pennsylvania State University